Smart village: South Asia

-Afghanistan With its insufficient power supply, Afgahanistan infrastructure covers its electricity demand through import from electricity-exporting countries, i.e. Uzbekistan, Tajikistan, Turkmenistan and Iran.
-Above 4 billion US dollars have so far been disbursed to build power supply infrastructure in Afghanistan but the energy deficiencies in rural areas as well as the capital city, Kabul, are still significant.
-One of the largest solar power project funded at a cost of $18 by the government of New Zealand has started functioning for supply of energy to 2,500 households, businesses and government buildings in central Bamyan Province of Afghanistan.
+Afghanistan: Problems with insufficient power supply have continued to plague Afghanistan, which primarily covers its electricity demand through imports from electricity-exporting countries such as Uzbekistan, Tajikistan, Turkmenistan and Iran.
+The government has disbursed USD$4 billion in order to build additional power supply infrastructure in rural areas, but energy deficiencies in villages and cities are still significant.
+A large solar power project, funded at a cost of $18 million by the government of New Zealand, has begun supplying energy to 2,500 households, businesses and government buildings in the Bamyan Province of Afghanistan.

-Bangladesh According to a World Bank document, about 62% of Bangladesh's population had access to electricity in 2013, indicating 90% and 43% wide disparity between urban and rural areas.
-Bangladesh while standing at 134th out of 144 countries on the quality of electricity supply, Renewable Energy for Rural Economic Development (RERED) Project sought to raise levels of social development and economic growth by increasing access to electricity in rural areas.
-Under REFED notable contribution to social and economic outcomes in rural areas by extending access to electricity through off-grid Solar Home Systems (SHS), has been witnessed and noted with significant increase in Household appliances.
-The World Bank report envisaged that Off-grid systems can accelerate the benefits of "lighting" in a cost-effective manner, to populations that face uncertain waiting periods for grid-based electricity, or are unlikely to obtain grid-based electricity due to remote or inaccessible locations.
-Report also focus the role of off-grid communities based on public-private partnership model for off-grid electricity services to the deprived population of Bangladesh.
+Bangladesh: According to the World Bank, roughly 62% of Bangladesh's population had access to electricity in 2013, including 90% of urban residents and 43% of rural residents.
+Bangladesh is ranked at 134th out of 144 countries on the quality of electricity supply.
+The Renewable Energy for Rural Economic Development (RERED) Project has sought to raise levels of social development and economic growth by increasing access to electricity in rural areas.
+Under REFED, notable improvements have been made to social and economic outcomes in rural areas by extending access to electricity via off-grid Solar Home Systems (SHS).
+The World Bank report envisages that further addition of off-grid systems in a cost-effective manner could accelerate benefits to populations that face uncertain waiting periods for grid-based electricity, or are unlikely to obtain grid-based electricity due to their remote or inaccessible locations.
+The report also highlights the role of joint public-private ownership models in providing off-grid electricity services to the population of Bangladesh.

-India With mini-grids and off-grid applications, India is a leading country.
-The Jawaharlal Nehru National Solar Mission (JNNSM) is its main policy initiative to promote solar energy, including off-grid power development.
-International Finance Corporation (IFC) and the World Bank collaborate with various stakeholders for global off-grid lighting market for reliable electricity to people who have no access to national grids.
-A neutral, independent, not for profit association called Global Off-Grid Lighting Association (GOGLA) was conceived out of a joint World Bank/IFC Lighting Africa and private sector effort in 2012.
-India is the first Asian lighting programs for IFC.
-Lighting Asia/India program was planned to enable access of two million rural Indians to off-grid lighting solutions by 2015.
-The program is designed with a series of interventions to alter market behavior by removing specific barriers, for example, the market spoilage created by poor products, lack of information on quality products and on distribution channels, lack of financing for companies and consumers, lack of awareness that quality solar appliances are affordable and viable.
+India: India is a leading country in the installation and implementation of mini-grids and off-grid systems in impoverished areas.The National Solar Mission (NSM) is a major policy initiative to promote the production of solar energy, including off-grid power development.
+The International Finance Corporation and the World Bank have collaborate with private stakeholders to provide an off-grid market for reliable electricity to rural Indians with no access to national grids.
+The Global Off-Grid Lighting Association (GOGLA), a nonprofit organization, was formed from a joint initiative between the World Bank and a private sector consortium in 2012.
+The program was launched in order to provide off-grid electricity to two million rural Indians by 2015, and is designed with a series of interventions to simplify regulatory hurdles and bypass delays caused by red tape.